GLOBAL VALUE CHAINS AND THE CHANGING NATURE OF COMPARATIVE ADVANTAGE

 Our main objective was to show how integrated are CAREC countries into each other’s value chain production process (i.e. regional value chain integration); how much they are plugged into global value chains, and how these patterns changed over time.

 For this, we calculated a global and regional value chain participation index (RVC/GVC Index) for each of the CAREC countries, including Georgia3.
 The value of the Index is the sum of domestic and foreign value-added shares in a particular country’s exports.
-For example, an Index value of 40% would mean that 40 percent of the county’s gross exports is comprised of either goods imported from other countries, or of intermediate goods that were produced domestically and later became part of trading partner’s exports.
+For example, an Index value of 40% would mean that 40 percent of the county’s gross exports are comprised of either goods imported from other countries, or of intermediate goods that were produced domestically and later became part of trading partner’s exports.
 Overall, the higher the value of the Index, the greater the intensity of involvement of a particular country in global or regional value chains.

 We took index measurements at three crucial time junctures: 2006 (before the global financial crisis of 2008); 2012 (the year after the global financial crisis but before the oil price collapse and regional currency crisis in the ECA region countries); 2015 (the year of regional growth and demand slow down driven by low oil prices, political instability in parts of the region, trade wars between US and China and the move towards higher protectionism on the global scale).